parker52/regress_pheno/README.md

 ### Script Overview

 This script takes in a tab-delimited clinical traits file from the HMDP database, runs a mutliple regression of one phenotype on one or more other phenotypes, and writes the regression summary of results to a text file and the regression plots to a png file.
-The file should be preprocessed using preprocess.py from the [mouseGWASanalysis repository](https://github.com/nlapier2/mouseGWASAnalysisPackage).
+The file should be preprocessed using preprocess.py from the [mouseGWASAnalysisPackage](https://github.com/nlapier2/mouseGWASAnalysisPackage).

 ### Running the Script